Do MLLMs Capture How Interfaces Guide User Behavior? A Benchmark for Multimodal UI/UX Design Understanding: Details

 During benchmark construction process, we observed that some UI images from our data sources included manual indicators, such as circled regions, numbered markers, and arrows, highlighting specific UI elements related to reasoning points from A/B test results (see Figure \ref{fig:inpainting_example}).
 While helpful for human interpretation, these indicators introduced artificial attention cues that could potentially bias model evaluation.

 To mitigate this, we cleaned the dataset using inpainting techniques.
 We first identified common indicator patterns via edge detection and color-based segmentation, including circular highlights drawn in semi-transparent colors, numbered markers, and arrows.
-We then applied automated inpainting followed by manual refinement to remove these elements while preserving UI fidelity.
+Our automated pipeline primarily utilized OpenCV \citep{opencv_library} for marker detection and inpainting.
+For a small number of complex cases where automated methods were insufficient, we applied a hybrid refinement approach using AI-based editing tools (e.g., Gemini\footnote{\url{https://gemini.google.com}}).
+These tools were used solely to remove attached markers or visual indicators, without modifying the underlying UI layout or design elements.
 This process ensured a cleaner, more naturalistic dataset for fair visual reasoning evaluation.

 \paragraph{Interpretation Annotation}